abaikov/cnstra-swift/README.md

 - Payload — the data carried by the signal
 - `createSignal(payload)` → `CNSSignal<Payload>`

+- Strongly-typed collateral type key: `CNSCollateralType<Payload>` is a phantom type used for safer registration/lookup.
+You can derive it from a collateral via `.typeKey`.

 ### Signals
 The data structures that flow through the system: